Ascendance Series: The Shadow Throne

 On their way to Drylliad, they meet Amarinda.
 Jaron rejoins Roden in a battle at Drylliad, reinforced by Bymarian cavalry.
 A Bymarian soldier informs them that Fink refused to believe Jaron was dead, and tried to prove it by going to the Avenian camp to search for Jaron after he had succeeded in his mission of requesting Bymar's aid.
 Although the battle at Drylliad is eventually won, Jaron realizes that most of the soldiers were not Avenian, meaning this battle is just a distraction as the bulk of Avenian soldiers await a different mission.
 Jaron goes out to meet the enemy at a dry lake.
 Jaron contrives a plot to lure soldier into the lake before bursting the lake's dam and drowning them, and tricking those that remain into surrendering.
 But even as the enemy surrenders, the bulk of Avenia's armies arrive, vastly outnumbering the Carthyans.
 Jaron and his troops are trapped in the battle against Avenia and Mendenwal and are forced to retreat to the woods.
 During this time, Fink is able to rejoin Jaron.

 Jaron surrenders to the Avenians to get a medical help for his soldiers.
 The Avenians take Jaron to Farthenwood; there, he meets Roden, who was captured, and Imogen, who did not die when she got shot.
 The next day, King Vargan of Avenia tells Jaron that since Tobias offered to trade his life for Jaron's, and they have two gallows built, Jaron can choose which two of the three of them will be hanged; Jaron says that he and Roden will go to the gallows.

 At the gallows, Connor, who appears to have sided with the Avenians, subtly gives Jaron a knife, allowing Jaron to cut his and Roden's ropes.
 The Avenian pirates and the remaining Carthya soldiers fight with the soldiers of Gelyn, Mendenwal, and Avenia.
 While trying to escape, Jaron is cornered by Vargan and about to be killed, but Conner intervenes and is killed instead.
 Vargan is then betrayed his own commander, who has come to respect Jaron and wishes to surrender to end the bloodshed.
 Jaron makes peace with Mendenwal, Avenia, and Gelyn.
 Harlowe is revealed to be Roden's birth father, and the two are reunited.
-In the end, Jaron is betrothed to Imogen and Tobias is betrothed to Princess Amarinda, having loved each other.
+In the end, Jaron is married to Imogen and Tobias is married to Princess Amarinda.